Diseases

 Q. How soon after exposure do symptoms appear?

-A. The time between exposure and the onset of symptoms the incubation period varies but averages two to twelve weeks in humans.
+A. The time between exposure and the onset of symptoms (the incubation period) varies but averages 2 to 12 weeks in humans.
 In rare cases, symptoms may not appear for over one year.

 Q. What is the treatment if I'm bitten by an animal or exposed to its saliva or other body fluids?

 A. To prevent rabies from an animal bite or exposure to its saliva, immediately wash the area thoroughly with soap and water and report to the nearest medical provider.
 ALL animal bites should be evaluated by a health care provider to assess risk of rabies exposure.
-A physician may order an injection of rabies immune globulin and a series of four or five injections of a rabies vaccine to the arm to prevent the disease.
+A physician may order an the PEP to prevent the disease.
 This treatment is extremely effective and should be initiated as soon after the bite as possible.
-(Individuals who were previously vaccinated against rabies do not require rabies immune globulin and need fewer doses of the vaccine following an exposure.)